 Now, let’s get to the crux of this discourse.
 I’ll walk you through meeting reminder email templates for different situations, ranging from general meeting reminders to board meeting reminders, interview reminders, interview confirmation emails, and so on.

 You have scheduled a meeting with your team or a group of people.
 The scheduled date is drawing near and you want to send a gentle reminder so they don’t forget about the meeting.
-You can choose to be brief or a little detailed in your reminder email.
-Here are two samples that can be used.

-Subject line: Gentle Reminder
+Subject line: Gentle reminder - Team meeting tomorrow

 Hello [first name]